Topsoil vs Compost: What’s The Difference?

 Can I Mix Topsoil and Compost Together?

 Yes, you sure can!
-Using both topsoil and compost together creates an even better environment for your plants.
+Mixing topsoil and compost together is a nutrient boost that creates an even better environment for your plants.

 Using topsoil alone doesn’t provide enough nutrients for your plants.
 On the other hand, compost helps make up for the missing or lower amounts of nutrients needed for good health.